Snow Leopard Conservation

 Imogene's master's research focused on scale-dependent landscape genetics of bobcats across western Texas.
 Landscape genetics is the interdisciplinary field that merges landscape ecology with population genetics to explore the impact of landscape composition and configuration on gene flow, genetic discontinuity, and genetic structure.
 To investigate bobcat genetics in Texas, Imogene live-trapped bobcats and collected post-mortem samples across the state to process in the lab.
 The resulting publication is in the review process.

 Imogene posts daily wildlife facts on instagram and Twitter, and is currently part of a research team investigating public perceptions of scientists on Instagram, where they are scientifically evaluating public trusts of scientists with the help of selfies.
 Join the experiment here.

-In September, she will be giving an invited talk at The Wildlife Society's annual research conference on using Instagram to better promote science, wildlife conservation, and encouraging the next generation of scientists and STEM researchers.
+Imogene recently gave an invited talk at The Wildlife Society's annual research conference on using Instagram to better promote science, wildlife conservation, and encouraging the next generation of scientists and STEM researchers.
+If you'd like Imogene to speak at one of your events, or develop a social media plan for your organization, please visit the contact page.